 Any questions – please fire them this way!

-Thanks for checking out CheckMEND as we open for business here in the US.
+out CheckMEND as we open for business here in the US.
 We’ve done a lot of work – and have had great success – in the UK helping buyers and sellers combat the problems associated with cybercrime relating to second hand goods.

 This even shocked us: US citizens lost $239 million in various Internet-based fraud schemes.
 Not surprising, cellular phones are one of the top items sold on online auctions sites with eBay recently confirming that the residents of Los Angeles last year sold 24 million items for nearly $1.4 billion and cellular phones were the best selling category.